Laws, Regulations & Annotations

 (2) Discounts or trade allowances.
 "Discounts or trade allowances" are price reductions, or allowances of any kind, whether stated or unstated, and include, without limitation, any price reduction applied to a supplier's price list.
 The discounts may be for prompt payment, payment in cash, bulk purchases, related-party transactions, or 'preferred-customer' status.

-(3) Finished tobacco products; finished condition.
-"Finished tobacco products" and tobacco products in "finished condition" are tobacco products that will not be subject to any additional processing before first distribution in the state.
+(4) Finished tobacco products; finished condition.
+"Finished tobacco products" and tobacco products in "finished condition" are tobacco products that will not be subject to any additional processing before distribution in the state.

 (1) If finished tobacco products are purchased by a distributor from a supplier in an arm's- length transaction, the "wholesale cost" of the tobacco product is the amount paid for the tobacco product, including any federal excise tax, but excluding any transportation charges for shipment originating within the United States.
 Discounts and trade allowances must be added back when determining "wholesale cost."

-(2) If a manufacturer or an importer is also the distributor, the wholesale cost of tobacco includes all manufacturing costs, the cost of raw materials (including waste materials not incorporated into the finished tobacco product) prior to any discounts or trade allowances, the cost of labor, any direct (including freight-in) and indirect overhead costs, and any federal excise and/or U.S. Customs taxes paid.
-Wholesale cost includes all freight or transportation charges for shipment of materials and/or unfinished product from the supplier to the manufacturer concurrently licensed as a distributor, but excludes domestic freight or transportation charges for shipment of finished tobacco products as defined in subdivision (a)(3).
+(2) If a manufacturer or an importer is also the distributor, the wholesale cost of tobacco includes all manufacturing costs, the cost of raw materials (including waste materials not incorporated into finished tobacco products) prior to any discounts or trade allowances, the cost of labor, and any federal excise and U.S. Customs taxes paid.

 (3) If tobacco product costs include express, implicit, or unstated discounts or trade allowances, the correct wholesale costs to be reported by the distributor may be determined using any of the methods provided in subdivision (c).